nnnwithnnn/StataTraining/about.md

 ### background on the project
 <br>

-We're a group of data practitioners, and in the past few months, we've been asked by friends and colleagues to help them learn or brush up on data analysis and visualization.
-As a result, we've put together this series of presentations, exercises, and resources to help understand what goes into transforming data into objective, evidence-based decisions.

-The title (Fundamentals of Data Analysis and Visualization) is admittedly a bit grandiose, and there's no way that you'll be a data expert after working through these materials.
-We hope, though, to provide enough of a foundation to be able to learn the art and science of extracting actionable insights and developing visually appealing communications materials from varied data sets.
+This course has been made when Narendra identified that still there is much more need to make a course for professional who are new to Stata and wants to learn STATA but due to lack of time and money they are unable to attend classes.
+As a result, we are coming with a short course so ay one who is newbie can understand and learn STATA.
+In this course, you will get few presentations, exercises, and resources to understand STAT and these are must for anyone who wants to learn STATA.

+The title (Fundamentals of STATA) is admittedly that here we will make the foundation of learning STATA software only not Statics.
+We hope that after completing this course you are able to use STATA and also you can do your work easily.

 The materials cover:

-- an <a href = "/StataTraining/part1">introduction</a> to statistical software, coding, and reproducible analysis in Stata
+- an <a href = "/StataTraining/part1">introduction</a> to statistical software
-- the fundamentals of <a href = "/StataTraining/part2">data processing and management </a>
+- the fundamentals of <a href = "/StataTraining/part2">coding, and reproducible analysis in Stata</a>
-- exploratory <a href = "/StataTraining/part3">data analysis</a>, visualization, and basic summary statistics
-- <a href = "/StataTraining/part4">data visualization</a> and data analysis communication

 <br>
 <hr>